• Home

 • I love solving problems, playing games of strategy, and patterns.
 So genealogy was a natural fit for me when I finally decided to tackle my family tree and then other people's family trees.

-~Caroline Pointer
+~Caroline M. Pointer

 Picture